Trivernis/snekdown/README.md

 included-glossary = ["myglossary.toml"]

 # if external sources (images, stylesheets, MathJax)
-# should be embedded into the document (default true)
+# should be embedded into the document (default: true)
 embed-external = true

-# If SmartArrows should be used (default true)
+# If SmartArrows should be used (default: true)
 smart-arrows = true

+# Includes a MathJax script tag in the document to render MathML in chromium.
+# (default: true)
+include-math-jax = true
 ```

 The `[Section]` keys are not relevant as the structure gets flattened before the values are read.